Meghan Markle Reportedly Irked Palace Advisors With Her Latest Instagram Post

 At this point, no matter what she does and when she does it, it's going to get certain people fired up to the point of writing nasty things about her on Instagram.

-And as for the palace?
-Perhaps they need to find a middle-person who's able to diplomatically communicate between both camps without having an allegiance to any one in particular.
+As for the palace?
+Perhaps they need to find a middle person who's able to diplomatically communicate between both camps without having an allegiance to anyone in particular.

 Just a suggestion.